-The lab we send samples to has reopened, so are able to collect samples again.
-First batch will be sent May 8.
+The lab SCLT sends soil samples to has reopened, so staff are able to collect samples again.
+The first batch will be sent May 8.

 As part of our EPA Environmental Justice grant, we’re inviting gardeners to bring a soil sample to our office for testing so you can grow vegetables safely on your own.

 It’s important to get a good sample.

 - Dig 3-5 holes about 6″ deep in different parts of your growing area.